Murzchnvok/polybar-collection/README.md

 # Polybar Collection

 My personal collection.
-(Updating, don't use any theme of this collection right now)
+(Updating, don't use this collection right now)

 _If you find any error or you have an idea of a theme or something, send a message to me on [reddit](https://www.reddit.com/user/murzchnvok) or on Discord_ **Murzchnvok#1166**